lmas/thesis/thesis.typ

 facing new challenges as they move towards decentralised processes.
 This move is partly enabled by the advances with smart devices and the rise of the Internet-of-Things.
+These devices are most often operated near the Edge, at the ends of the communication networks and close to users or other machinery which might interact with the smart devices in one way or another.
-By increasing the use of smart sensors a manufacturer can better supervise the operation of their equipment and, for example, better predict equipment failure.
+By increasing the use of smart sensors, a manufacturer can better supervise the operation of their equipment and, for example, better predict equipment failure.

-As _Khan et al._ notes @khan, sensors and programmable logic controllers (PLCs) are becoming the largest group of devices that generates the most data.
+_Khan et al._ notes that @khan sensors and programmable logic controllers (PLCs) are becoming the largest group of devices that generates the most data.
-And as the industries scales up their sensor networks there is an increasing need to be able to faster process the larger amounts of data, in order to provide real-time analysis.
+As the industries scales up their sensor networks there is an increasing need to be able to faster process the larger amounts of data, in order to provide real-time analysis.

-This bachelor thesis will explore the use of anomaly detection on time series data, performed on hardware-limited devices closer to the Edge.
+This bachelor thesis explores the use of anomaly detection on time series data, performed on hardware-limited devices closer to the Edge.
 This is an attempt at evaluating the possible usefulness of running data analysis directly on smart sensors.
-The method of anomaly detection will revolve around the Matrix Profile, as introduced by _Yeh et al._ @yeh, which is a family of algorithms used for detecting discord anomalies, among other uses.
+The method of anomaly detection revolves around the Matrix Profile, as introduced by _Yeh et al._ @yeh, which is a family of algorithms used for detecting discord anomalies, among other uses.
 They also note that "time series discords are known to be very competitive as